The Texas Voyeurism law makes it a crime to “spy” on someone without their consent for sexual purposes in a place that should be considered private.

 - What level of crime is Voyeurism in Texas?

 The Texas legislature codified this criminal offense in Texas Penal Code Section 21.17.
-This statute was enacted in 2015 and most recently updated in 2023 to clarify that this illegal spying included remote electronic observation.
+This statute was enacted in 2015 and then amended in 2023 to clarify that this illegal spying included remote electronic observation.
+It was amended again in 2025 by increasing the base offense level classification and both increasing the number and classification level of the enhancements.

 Have you been charged with Voyeurism?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Contact us today to discuss legal representation.

 At the same time this law was originally enacted, the legislature created the Unlawful Disclosure of Intimate Visual Material offense.
 Interestingly, both of these offenses were initially designated as Penal Code Section 21.16, but Voyeurism was later redesignated as Penal Code Section 21.17.
 In addition to these laws, Texas has another “peeping Tom” law called Invasive Visual Recording.